alkem-io/alkemio/docs/technical-design.md

 Key areas where we expect that templates support will be useful include:
 * Lifecycles: what is the lifecycle (also sometimes referred to as process) that your entities should follow?
 What do each of the states mean?
 What actions should be triggered e.g. if a Challenge is approved?
 * Ecosystem Models: what types of actors / values are being exchanged within the ecosystem?
-* Aspects: what are the key aspects for a Challenge / Opportunity that need to be captured within a given Challenge / Opportuntiy?
+* Aspects: what are the key aspects for a Challenge / Opportunity that need to be captured within a given Challenge / Opportunity?
 * Community: what type of community do you intend to create?
 What User groups make sense?
 * Whiteboards: what collaboration canvases should be available and what is the goal of each canvas?
 * (later) what are custom credentials / actions that can be carried out within a particular context?